Writing A Good Design Brief For Printed Materials

 A good design brief should be clear and straightforward.
 It should tell a designer exactly what you need, in precisely what size – and also what you want your design to achieve.

-A design brief doesn’t have to be long; just as long as it needs to be.
-Take a look at this example:
+A design brief doesn’t have to be lengthy.
+Take a look at this design brief example below:

 |Client Name / Brand / Website:||Jane Doe at Bean Rumbled // www.website.address|

 |The problem:||I need to attract more customers from the high street into my cafe.|

 |The design to solve it:||A really appealing photo advert for my cafe, like the big coffee chains use in their ads in the town centre and their shop windows.
 Something really up-market, using my logo, and designed to appeal to shoppers passing by.|

 |Constraints:||- I need this designed and printed within 2 weeks

 - The street gets direct sunlight, so the print needs to be fade-proof

 - Easy to put up and secure against the wind